← Cancer Research Glossary

 What it is

 A KRAS mutation is a change in the KRAS gene, which is a set of instructions inside our cells.
-This change can cause the gene to send incorrect signals, leading to uncontrolled cell growth and cancer.
-KRAS mutations are often found in lung, colon, and pancreatic cancers, and are considered one of the most common cancer-driving mutations.
+This gene helps control how cells grow and divide.
+When the KRAS gene is mutated, it can cause cells to grow and divide too quickly, leading to cancer.

 How it works